 “You can’t make this stuff up.”

-So says American writer, Imperial Russian history enthusiast, “Tsar-struck” Romanov junkie, and veteran expatriate, Jennifer Eremeeva, who has lived for the last twenty years in Russia after she fell in love with, and married HRH, her Handsome Russian Husband (though she occasionally thinks of him as her “Horrible Russian Husband”).
-When Jennifer quits her job at a bank to write full time, she doesn’t have to look far for inspiration, quickly becoming obsessed with the dingy gray building across the courtyard from her apartment.
-In it, she discovers, Vladimir Lenin’s embalmed corpse is routinely freshened up and preserved.
-The result is triumphantly hilarious work of literary fiction: LENIN LIVES NEXT DOOR: MARRIAGE, MARTINIS, AND MAYHEM IN MOSCOW
+So says American writer, Imperial Russia enthusiast, Romanov junkie, and veteran expatriate, Jennifer Eremeeva, who has lived for the last twenty years in Russia after she fell in love with, and married HRH, her Handsome Russian Husband (occasionally a.k.a.
+Horrible Russian Husband).
+Luckily for Eremeeva, she didn’t need to make up most of the events that inspired this, her first novel.
+When she (and her alter-ego heroine, coincidentally named Jennifer) quit her job to write full time, she became enthralled with the dingy gray building across the courtyard from her apartment, where, it turned out, Vladimir Lenin’s embalmed corpse was routinely freshened up and preserved.
+The result is Lenin Lives Next Door: Marriage, Martinis, and Mayhem in Moscow.